PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

 ### Version specific upgrade notes

-Note that upgrades to Mbed Linux OS 0.10 from versions earlier than 0.9 is not supported.
+Note that upgrades to MBL 0.10 from versions earlier than 0.9 is not supported.

-#### Upgrading from Mbed Linux OS 0.9
+#### Upgrading from MBL 0.9

-Components changed since Mbed Linux OS 0.9:
+Components changed since MBL 0.9:
 * Bootloader component 2.
 * The kernel component.
 * The rootfs component.

-Mbed Linux OS 0.9 does not support multi-component updates, so it is not possible to upgrade all components to Mbed Linux OS 0.10 at once.
+MBL 0.9 does not support multi-component updates, so it is not possible to upgrade all components to MBL 0.10 at once.
 The upgrade must be done in two parts:
 1. Update the rootfs component to MBL 0.10's version.
-To do this, follow the instructions above to create and install a payload containing only the rootfs component from your Mbed Linux OS 0.10 workarea.
+To do this, follow the instructions above to create and install a payload containing only the rootfs component from your MBL 0.10 workarea.
    When invoking `create-update-payload`, make sure you specify `--mbl-os-version 0.9` to create a payload that can be installed on Mbed Linux OS 0.9.
 For example:
    ```
     user01@dev-machine:~$ create-update-payload --rootfs mbl-image-development --output-path /path/to/artifacts/rootfs_payload.swu --mbl-os-version 0.9
    ```
-1. Once the rootfs component from Mbed Linux OS 0.10 has been installed on a device, it will be able to install multi-component update payloads in the format used by Mbed Linux OS 0.10, so you can update the rest of the components using a single update payload.
-To do this, follow the instructions above to create and install a payload containing bootloader component 2 and the kernel component from your Mbed Linux OS 0.10 workarea.
+1. Once the rootfs component from MBL 0.10 has been installed on a device, it will be able to install multi-component update payloads in the format used by MBL 0.10, so you can update the rest of the components using a single update payload.
+To do this, follow the instructions above to create and install a payload containing bootloader component 2 and the kernel component from your MBL 0.10 workarea.
    When invoking `create-update-payload`, you may omit the `--mbl-os-version` argument, or explicitly specify the version `0.10`.
 For example:
    ```